n4feng/Agents_Failure_Attribution/README.md

     <img src="assets/overview.png" alt="overview" width="500">
 </div>

-This repository implements the paper "Which Agent Causes Task Failures and When?", which introduces the task of automated failure attribution in LLM-based multi-agent systems.
+This repository provides the implementation of ICML 2025 spotlight paper "Which Agent Causes Task Failures and When?", which introduces the task of automated failure attribution in LLM-based multi-agent systems.
 Given a failed task, the goal failure attribution is to automatically identify the agent and step responsible for the failure.

 Automated failure-attributions offers several key advantages: